Having a cataract operation (easy read)

 The feeling will come back to your eye after a few hours.

-After the operation your eye might feel sore or bruised but this feeling will go away in a day or two.
+This feeling will go away in a day or two.

 You and your supporters need to follow the advice given by your eye doctor and nurse.